 Although you will take courses taught by faculty from all five partner campuses, you will apply to a “home” campus.
-Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
+Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma or certificate.
 Your choice of a home campus is a matter of personal preference unless you live near one of these institutions and wish to take advantage of on-campus resources once you become an enrolled student.

-The University of Wisconsin-Superior is a campus partner for the online UW Data Science program.
+The University of Wisconsin-Superior is a campus partner for the online UW Data Science programs.
 Below is information pertaining to UW-Superior resources that you may find useful.
 For any additional information and to learn more about this campus partner, explore the UW-Superior website.